-Before students reach high school, they need a strong background in basic employability lessons like how to use email, apply for jobs and interact with employers.
+Before students reach high school, they need a strong background in basic employability lessons like email etiquette as well as how to apply for jobs and interact with employers.

-The Rubin Education online curruculum is the perfect way to provide students with the begining of a work-based learning education
+The Rubin “Emerge” employability online skills curriculum is the perfect way to provide students with the beginning of a work-based learning education.

-Say hello to Rubin Education All Access, a 100% online program viewable on any size device.
-The lessons draw upon all available Rubin Education material to provide writing and speaking lessons for the job search, entrepreneurship and leadership.
+Say hello to Rubin Emerge, a 100% online employability skills program viewable on any size device.
+The lessons draw upon all available Rubin material to provide writing and speaking lessons for the job search, entrepreneurship and leadership.

-Students wil develop the foundations of a work-based learning education and move on to high school with a level of maturity that teachers (and employers) will appreciate.
+Students will develop the foundations of a work-based learning education and move on to high school with a level of maturity that teachers (and employers) will appreciate.

 - 300+ writing templates for reference

 - 100+ video and audio lessons

 - 100+ self-paced assignments